JackDerksen/Spotify-Cleanup/README.md

 4. Choose an option by entering the corresponding number (1-5)

 5. For each action:
-   - The script will first count the items to be removed
+   - The script will first tell you how many items will be removed by your selected action
-   - You'll be asked to confirm before deletion begins
+   - **You'll be asked to confirm before deletion begins**
    - Type 'yes' to proceed or 'no' to cancel
    - Progress will be displayed as items are removed